o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Commands & Tools/Metasploit.md

 # OR some of the exploit metadata are not included.
 To access them,
 $ searchsploit [exploitName Version] -w   # Exploit-DB Online

-$ searchsploit  -m  exploit-db-number.rb  # mirror/copy the exploit
+$ searchsploit -m [exploit-db-number.ext]  # mirror/copy the exploit

 # Examples :